webplatform/docs/tutorials/3d_css/index.md

 [[Image:3dperspectivetransp.gif]]<br/>
 ''A 3D 30 degree rotation''

 BAM!
-That is it, the element is fully interactive, and in all respects it is a fully fledged DOM element (excpect that it now looks even cooler).
+That is it, the element is fully interactive, and in all respects it is a fully fledged DOM element (except that it now looks even cooler).
 You can see a live demo in [http://www.html5rocks.com/en/tutorials/3d/css/ this HTML5Rocks! article].

 If your browser doesn't support 3D transformations, nothing will happen.
 You will just see a simple iframe with no rotation applied.
 If your browser supports 3D transformations but without hardware acceleration, it might look a little odd.